How Balanced Are Brokers And Banks When It Comes To Regulatory Requirements?

-In a new report, Bank of America analyst Erika Najarian discussed the continuing improvement big banks are making to their balance sheets in the aftermath of the Financial Crisis.
-In an effort to make sure that banks are never again caught with their pants down from a capital standpoint, regulators have imposed a number of new post-crisis balance sheet requirements.
+In a new report, Bank of America analyst Erika Najarian discusses the continuing improvement big banks are making to their balance sheets in the aftermath of the Financial Crisis.
+In an effort to make sure that banks are never again caught with their pants down from a capitol standpoint, regulators have imposed a number of new post-crisis balance sheet requirements.

 Overall in Q2, Najarian sees continuing improvement for most big banks when it comes to the five key regulatory ratios that they are all balancing:

 1. CET1- Common Equity Tier 1 ratio of a bank’s core capital to its risk-weighted assets (RWAs)

 4. NSFR- Net Stable Funding Ratio

 5. LCR- Liquidity Coverage Ratio

 Across the board, global banks and brokers reduced total RWAs by 3.0 percent in Q2, including major improvements by some big-name stocks.